Got questions about Red Dyed Diesel? We have answers!

 What is red diesel?

-Off-road diesel in the United States is denoted with a red dye.
+Red Diesel is Off-road diesel, in the United States this fuel is denoted with a red dye.
+The dye marks this as fuel for off-road equipment and vehicles and as such it doesn’t have road fuel taxes included in the price.
 This dye takes a great deal of clear fuel to dilute so it makes it very obvious if an on-road vehicle has been using off-road untaxed fuel.
 Tax authorities can and do check for vehicles using off-road red diesel in on-road vehicles.
-They do this by using a black light to spot any residual presence of dye in the fuel as well at key places in the engine compartment.
+They do this by using a black light to spot any residual presence of dye in the fuel as well as at key places in the engine compartment.

 What is green diesel?

 On-road diesel is clear or slightly green.
 Refineries place a green dye into diesel fuel which is obvious if fuel is freshly dispensed into a bottle to observe its color.
 As fuel ages this dye fades to yellow or darker colors.
 Part of a visual observation to inspect diesel fuel quality is to check the fuel for a “bright” appearance with the slight green dye being a giveaway that the diesel is fresh and in good condition.